Annapurna Circuit Trek with Tilicho Lake - 16 Days

 • Sunrise at Poon Hill to witness a breathtaking sunrise over Annapurna and Dhaulagiri

-• Free storage service for excess luggage during the trek
+• Free luggage storage facility at Best Heritage Tour store during the trek

 The Annapurna Circuit Trek is one of Nepal’s most celebrated and rewarding Himalayan journeys, offering a perfect blend of adventure, natural beauty, and cultural immersion.
 The trek begins in the lush lowlands of Besisahar, gradually winding through fertile terraced fields, quaint villages, and dense forests, giving trekkers a first glimpse into the rich rural lifestyle of Nepalese communities.
 Along the way, the trail follows the Kali Gandaki River, which flows through deep, dramatic gorges framed by towering cliffs, creating a sense of scale and grandeur that is unmatched.